Adamant-im/adamant-explorer/README.md

 `pm2 list`

-To stop Explorer after it has been started with `forever`, issue the following command:
+To stop Explorer after it has been started with `PM2`, issue the following command:

 `pm2 stop explorer.app`